Relizc/nerdbot/README.md

-# nerdbot
+# Welcome to the official NERDBOT GITHUB CLONE
-Official NerdBot Source Code
+Source code is open in file main.py